 Wealthsimple vs. BMO: ETF Selection

-Bank of Montreal is an ETF provider, so it’s not a surprise that their Smartfolio service builds its portfolios out of BMO ETFs.
+Because Bank of Montreal is an ETF provider, it’s not a surprise that their Smartfolio service builds its portfolios out of BMO ETFs.
 They’re recognized as one of the top ETF providers, so this isn’t a terrible thing.

 However, we question the tactic of limiting portfolios to a single ETF provider.
 There are many excellent ETFs available from other providers, including many of the Best Canadian All-in-One ETFs and Best Dividend ETFs in Canada.